J. William Harbour

 J. William Harbour is an American ophthalmologist, ocular oncologist and cancer researcher.
 He is Chair of the Department of Ophthalmology at the University of Texas Southwestern Medical Center in Dallas.
 He previously served as the vice chair and director of ocular oncology at the Bascom Palmer Eye Institute and associate director for basic science at the Sylvester Comprehensive Cancer Center of the University of Miami's Miller School of Medicine.

 Harbour's clinical practice focuses on intraocular tumors, including uveal (ocular) melanoma, retinoblastoma, lymphoma and other neoplasms.
 His field of research includes the genetics and genomics of cancer, with a focus on prognostic biomarkers, mechanisms of metastasis, and molecular targeted therapies.
-He has given over 300 invited scientific lectures, and published over 200 peer-reviewed scientific articles and book chapters.
+He has given over 300 scientific lectures, and published over 200 articles and book chapters.
 Harbour founded the Ocular Oncology Service at the Washington University School of Medicine in St. Louis, where he was the Paul A. Cibis Distinguished Professor of Ophthalmology & Visual Sciences.

 Early life and education

 Harbour is a native of Dallas, Texas.
-He graduated from Hillcrest High School and earned his undergraduate degree in biochemistry at Texas A&M University, where he graduated.
-Harbour then attended medical school at Johns Hopkins University School of Medicine, where he developed a keen interest in cancer biology.
+He graduated from Hillcrest High School and earned his undergraduate degree in biochemistry at Texas A&M University.
+Harbour then attended medical school at Johns Hopkins University School of Medicine, where he developed an interest in cancer biology.
 He completed medical school in 1990, followed by ophthalmology residency at the Wills Eye Hospital, a clinical fellowship in vitreoretinal diseases and surgery at the Bascom Palmer Eye Institute, and ocular oncology fellowship at the University of California, San Francisco.

-Medical career
+Career

 Harbour accepted a position as assistant professor at Washington University in St. Louis, where he remained for 16 years and rose through the ranks to the title of Paul A. Cibis Distinguished Professor of Ophthalmology, professor of medicine and professor of cell biology and physiology.
 In 2012, he was recruited to the Bascom Palmer Eye Institute and Sylvester Comprehensive Cancer Center at the University of Miami as professor of ophthalmology, biochemistry, and molecular biology.
 He served as vice chair for translational research, medical director of the echography and clinical research units, and director of ocular oncology at Bascom Palmer, and associate director for basic research at Sylvester.
 He established the Bascom Palmer ocular oncology fellowship program and served as the fellowship director.
+In 2021, Harbour assumed the chairmanship of the Department of Ophthalmology at the University of Texas Southwestern Medical Center, where he continues to practice ocular oncology.